ec-jrc/jrc_f2_refine/README.md

 If you use this tool, please cite to the following publication : *Applying of automatic tools for a systematic review of safety effects of nanomedicines, Blanka Halamoda-Kenzaoui, Etienne Rolland, Jacopo Piovesan, Antonio Puertas Gallardo, Susanne Bremer-Hoffmann* .

-## Wiki

-There is a wiki !
-If you want to contribute or understand the internal structure of the package, please check the [wiki](https://github.com/Cdk29/segmenteR/wiki).
-There is also a vignette that detail the internal working of the package.

 ## Requirement

 To extract the information on the fonts inside the pdf we use poppler, a [PDF rendering library](https://poppler.freedesktop.org/) and the cpp API of poppler.